wangyiz4262/blog/source/_posts/2017/03/Classes-in-the-new-ES6-standard.md

 title: Classes in the new ES6 standard
 categories:
-  - Coding
+  - Languages
 tags:
   - javascript
   - es6
+  - data structure
 date: 2017-03-11 10:15:17
 ---
 ![](/img/2017/03/es6.png)

 Class is a new feature introduced into the new ECMAScript 2015 standard, also known as ES6.

-I thought it is just a move for the JavaScript to adapt to the Object-oriented world.
+I thought it was just a move for the JavaScript to adapt to the Object-oriented world.
 It may be so, however, I found with the declaration of classes, I became more clear about several concepts that confused me a lot in the functional world.

-First, a class in JS is still a function, which also examplifies the idea that functions are first-class citizen in the JS world.
+First, a class in JS is still a function, which also exemplifies the idea that functions are first-class citizen in the JS world.

 ```javascript
 class Foo {